DepED Logo

 The “Sulong EduKalidad” (Forward to Quality Education) program was introduced in 2018.
 Its four main initiatives aim to improve the quality of basic education by updating curricula, enhancing learning spaces, upskilling teachers, and engaging stakeholders.

-The “Last Mile Schools” project, launched in 2019, aimed to construct schools in rural and difficult-to-reach areas of the nation and give kids from the most remote villages access to schooling.
+The “Last Mile Schools” project, launched in 2019, aimed to construct schools in rural, hard-to-reach areas of the nation and provide children from the most remote villages with access to schooling.

-Additionally, the department improved its bilingual education program in the early grades, focusing on the mother tongue in 2019.
+Additionally, in 2019, the department improved its bilingual education program in the early grades, focusing on the mother tongue.
 This program aimed to enhance young children’s understanding of academic content while preserving regional languages and customs.

-In 2020, the department promptly modified the educational system to meet changing circumstances and respond to worldwide challenges.
+In 2020, the department promptly adapted the educational system to meet evolving circumstances and address global challenges.
 Various learning modes, including online, modular, and television-based instruction, were incorporated into the “Basic Education Learning Continuity Plan” created and implemented.

 The focus of 2021 was on teachers’ and students’ mental health and well-being.
-The department introduced several support and counseling initiatives to assist participants in adjusting to new learning environments.
+The department introduced several support and counseling initiatives to help participants adjust to new learning environments.

-In 2022, the agency started examining and revising courses as part of a continuous effort to raise educational standards.
+In 2022, the agency began examining and revising courses as part of an ongoing effort to raise educational standards.
 Particular attention was paid to developing 21st-century abilities, such as digital literacy, creativity, and critical thinking.

 In 2023, a brand-new program for teachers’ professional development was introduced.
 This extensive training program included traditional and online learning modes.

-By participating in numerous initiatives to exchange best practices and experiences, the department also bolstered its cooperation with foreign organizations and other nations in the field of education.
+By participating in numerous initiatives to exchange best practices and experiences, the department also bolstered cooperation with foreign organizations and other nations in education.

 The department has consistently adjusted to the shifting demands of international educational trends and Philippine society.
 The agency is still working to make education more accessible and high-quality, incorporate new technology into the classroom, and prepare Filipino students for the challenges of the twenty-first century.